1. Home

 First Modern Campaign Gave the Nation Tippecanoe and Tyler Too

-The election of 1840 was fueled by slogans, songs and alcohol, and that year's race is generally considered to be the precursor of the modern presidential campaign.
+The election of 1840 was fueled by slogans, songs, and alcohol, and in some ways that distant election can be considered the precursor of the modern presidential campaign.

 Background of the 1840 Presidential Election

-What set the stage for the 1840 election was a colossal financial crisis gripping the nation.
+What really set the stage for the 1840 election was a colossal financial crisis devastating the nation.

 After the eight years of Andrew Jackson’s presidency, Jackson’s vice president, the lifelong politician Martin Van Buren of New York, was elected in 1836.
-And the following year the country was rocked by the Panic of 1837, the first major financial downturn in the United States.
+And the following year the country was rocked by the Panic of 1837, one of a series of financial panics of the 19th century.

 William Henry Harrison, the Whig Candidate